Esther125/git-practice/week-04/README.md

 ### B.8 What is sudo?
 Why do you sometimes need to add sudo, and other times you do not?

+`sudo` stands for "superuser do."
+It allows you to execute commands with **administrative privileges**.

+When I need greater permissions to run a command, I start the command with sudo.
+I don't use sudo for routine commands to avoid having excessive permissions, which could lead to errors.

 ### B.9 Where are the Nginx log files located?
 How did you find them?
 How do you view the Nginx logs?

 ![nginx-log](../images/week-04/nginx-log.png)